How to pay no taxes on rental income: 9 strategies that actually work

 To qualify for the short-term rental loophole, you must meet two critical requirements:

-- Average stay of 7 days or less: Calculate this by dividing total rental days by the number of rentals during the year.
-According to IRS Publication 925, if the average customer use period is 7 days or less, the activity is not considered a rental activity for passive activity purposes.
+• Average stay of 7 days or less: Calculate this by dividing total rental days by the number of rentals during the year.
+If the average customer use period is 7 days or less, the IRS does not classify the activity as a rental activity for passive activity purposes — which is the key to unlocking non-passive treatment.

 Han describes it simply: "It just means like being hands-on, being involved in the day-to-day operations of real estate short-term rentals specifically."